fara-pug/fara-pug/index.md

     </tbody>
     </table>

+    -   All fruits give ++FIN
-    -   likely that they are all called zesty
+    -   Likely that they are all called zesty

 6. Vegetables